BrianSturgis/JanWeek13Project.Solution/README.md

 an API for a local business lookup.
 The API will list restaurants and shops in Portland Oregon.

 ### Known Bugs
--API Versioning in .Net Core was started but seems to be breaking the project and needs to be finished in order to complete the projects MVP goals.
+-API Versioning in .Net Core was started but will not be offered in the applications current state.
+See instructions for intended usage though down below under "versioning".

 ### Install .NET Core
 * Confirm you have installed .NET installed - this will provide access to the C# language